 The Okanagan Science Centre is a good option anytime, especially if the weather isn't cooperating.
 Built in 1893, this building includes the oldest brick schoolhouse still standing in British Columbia.
 It served an educational purpose then, and that mission continues to this day.

-Two of the most popular things to do here: Take a spin in the gyro chair (Thursday afternoons) and check out the planetarium show (Friday afternoons).
+Two of the most popular things to do here: Take a spin in the gyro chair and check out the planetarium show (check the attraction's events page for the most up-to-date show schedule).
 The gyro chair is a space simulation in which a person is strapped in and the chair is spun 360 degrees.
 In the early days of exploring other worlds, gyro chairs helped astronauts get used to the movement of space travel.

 Kids and adults alike can enjoy a hands-on experience at many of the exhibits.
-Explore a simulated galaxy that helps you imagine life on Mars.
+Build a race car in the Lego area.
 Discover what it would have been like to live with dinosaurs.
 Interact with shadow puppets and robotics.
 Meet critters: A bearded dragon named Bert, a leopard gecko, hermit crabs, axolotls (marine salamanders), and a tarantula named Rosie.

 The animals are not involved in any shows, but staff sometimes bring them out for visitors to have a closer look.
 The purpose of these critters is to educate and inspire appreciation of diversity.
 Every living thing has a place in the natural world — including us!